 Apple Stock Analysis (NASDAQ:AAPL)

-Apple company analysis shows that not only has it been one of the greatest innovators of the decade, but has also been greatest tech stocks, and one of the largest companies by market cap.
-Based on our Apple stock analysis, we expect that the earnings growth will not be slowing down anytime in the near future, and investors can still expect great returns.
+Apple company analysis shows that not only has it been one of the most innovative companies of the decade, but it has also been among the best tech stocks, and has grown to become one of the largest companies by market cap.
+Based on our Apple stock analysis, we expect that the earnings growth will not be slowing down anytime in the near future, and investors can still expect good returns.

 Apple Inc. Stock Rating (4.1/5)

 Should you buy AAPL stock?

 - Revenue growth has been tremendous with a compounded annual growth of 21.1% over the last 5 years.

 - Apple had a healthy average operating margin of 28.6% over the last 4 quarters.

 - Net margins came in at average 21.7% for Apple over the last twelve months.

 - The Apple stock currently trades at a price to earnings ratio of 13.7.
 We rate this as a positive, compared to the industry average of 23.9.

 - Apple has an attractive ROIC (Return on Invested Capital) of 25.7%